Wednesday, March 2, 2016

 2009 October 18, Sunday, Maple Cemetery Stroll

-Teresa and I went to the Maple Cemetery Walk, where citizens of Huntsville dress up as characters of some of the famous people from that area who were buried in the cemetery.
+Teresa and I went to the Maple Cemetery Walk, where citizens of Huntsville dress up as characters of famous people buried in the Cemetery.

-There was a man dressed in his gray CSA uniform holding a musket and he was talking about the Civil War.
+There was a man in his gray CSA uniform, holding a musket, talking about the Civil War

 We saw such characters as Gov. Clement Comer Clay,(governor of Alabama) Lady Grace Hinds Curzon, Moore and Lily Flagg,(won the 1982 World's Fair trophy) Leroy Pope,(father of Huntsville) Talula Bankhead,(Movie Star) Sally Carter, Gyspy Queen,(buried with her treasure) Albert Russel (first Lt twelfth Regiment of continental Line), Elbert Jones (CSA Army officer), and many more characters.